Health screenings for women ages 18 to 39

 - Have your blood pressure checked at least once every 2 years.
-If the top number (systolic number) is between 120 to 139, or the bottom number (diastolic number) is between 80 to 89 mm Hg, you should have it checked every year.
+If the top number (systolic number) is from 120 to 139, or the bottom number (diastolic number) is from 80 to 89 mm Hg, you should have it checked every year.

 - Watch for blood pressure screenings in your area.
 Ask your provider if you can stop in to have your blood pressure checked.